top of page

 Art was a lifeline and catharsis as she dove headfirst into professional portraiture,

-and nature with a focus on magnificent trees and windswept heavens.
+goddess art, and nature with a focus on magnificent trees and windswept heavens.

-into her studio and inner world.
+She retreated into her studio and inner world and emerged seven years later

-for her personal body of work and no longer had interest in
+with 200+ paintings reserved solely for her own personal body of work

-Occasionally, a new series emerges, and pieces are sold privately on a donation basis.
+pieces are sold privately on a donation basis.

 She believes that art is for everyone, not only those who can "afford" it.